JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/building-device.md

 To integrate a new device into the iCasa framework the device has to implement the ___fr.liglab.adele.icasa.device.GenericDevice___ interface.
 The GenericDevice interface defines methods to get the device unique identifier (___getSerialNumber()___), to access its state (___getState()___) and its fault situation (___getFault()___), and also a method to interrogate device to obtain its properties values (___getPropertyValue(String propertyName)___).

 In addition, each device has the possibility of notify clients about changes in its state (when its properties' values have been changed) using the listener pattern.
-The device sends events to its listeners using a callback method (___devicePropertyModified(GenericDevice device, String propertyName, Object oldValue)___).
+The device sends events to its listeners using a callback method (___devicePropertyModified(GenericDevice device, String propertyName, Object oldValue, Object newValue)___).
 Events sent must implement the Java interface ___fr.liglab.adele.icasa.device.DeviceEvent___ and listeners must implement ___fr.liglab.adele.icasa.device.DeviceListener___ interface.

 iCasa framework provides an abstract implementation class for _GenericDevice_ interface: ___fr.liglab.adele.icasa.device.util.AbstractDevice___.
 This abstract class eases the development of new devices implementation by inheriting from it.
 There exists mainly two types of devices in iCasa: devices using a scope zone and localization (thermometer gets the temperature of a room by example) and devices that are independent of their localization i.e. a bathroom scale.